One Opinion Is Worth a Thousand Aggregations

 That’s what made blogs useful in the first place.
 Someone would sit down, pick a side, and explain it properly.
 Not because they were guaranteed to be right, but because a real argument gives you something to test your own thinking against.

-AI summaries don’t really do that.
-They smooth everything out.
-They sand off the sharp edges.
+AI is excellent at synthesis.
+It can gather the common arguments, spot the trade-offs, and hand you something cleaner than most humans would.
+But synthesis is not the same thing as conviction.
+It smooths everything out.
+It sands off the sharp edges.
 You end up with something tidy, reasonable, and oddly lifeless.
 Like pattern matching in a nice shirt.

 Why Blogging Gets More Valuable